Shouyin/COMP90024_assignment2/TwitterHarvest/README.md

 to shutdown (and remove) the harvester of Melbourne.

-Since we giving -re and -kw same city, then only one city name is required.
+Since we are giving -re and -kw same city, then only one city name is required.